UnixJunkie/ofts/README.md

-# ocase
+# OFTS
-OCaml search engine using types
+OCaml Fuzzy Type Search

 Ultimate goal: Hoogle for OCaml, able to mine all your opam-installed packages, from the command-line.